-Forms W-2 provide information to your employees, the SSA, the IRS, and state and local governments.
+Forms W-2 provide information to your employees, the SSA. the IRS, and state and local governments.
 Avoid making the following errors, which cause processing delays.

 Do not:

 - Use ink that is too light to make entries.
-Use only black ink. - Make entries that are too small or too large.
+Use only black - Make entries that are too small or too large.
 Use 12-point Courier font, if possible. - Add dollar signs to the money-amount boxes.
-They have - been removed from Copy A and are not required.

-Inappropriately check the "Retirement plan" checkbox in box 13.
-(See Retirement plan on page 10.) - Misformat the employee's name in box é.
-Enter the employee's first name and middle initial in the first box and his or her surname in the second box.
+They have been removed from Copy A and are not required. - Inappropriately check the "Retirement plan" checkbox in box 13.
+See Retirement plan on page 13. - Misformat the employee's name in box e.
+Enter the employee's first name and middle initial in the first box, his or her surname in the second box, and his or her suffix in the third box.